RestAuth/RestAuthCommon/doc/install/from-source.rst

 Official releases
 +++++++++++++++++

-You can download official releases of RestAuth `here <https://common.restauth.net/download>`_.
+You can download official releases of RestAuthCommon `here <https://common.restauth.net/download>`_.
 The latest release is version |latest-release|.

 .. _install_from-source_installation: